 During this reporting period, prosecutorial diversion pilot programs were funded.
-These programs allow a prosecutor to use their discretion to dismiss a non-serious charge without prejudice if the issue of competency is raised.
+These programs allow a prosecutor to use their discretion to dismiss a non-felony charge without prejudice if the issue of competency is raised.
 The intent of these programs is to divert misdemeanor and low-level felony defendants from incarceration and hospitalization, into needed behavioral health treatment.

 Trueblood-Fine funded programs awarded funding to begin July 1, 2017 include: King County (BHO); Sunrise Services, Inc.; Comprehensive Health Care; Great Rivers (BHO); Kitsap Mental Health Services.
-Three more programs have been awarded funding to begin operations in March, 2108 (Catholic Charities, Pierce County, and Thurston-Mason Behavioral Health Organization.
+Three more programs have been awarded funding, to begin in December, 2017.
 These are in addition to state-funded diversion pilot programs that began more than a year ago; these include: Pacific County (program focused on misdemeanors, began September, 2016); Spokane County (program focused on those with misdemeanor and low-level felonies, began October, 2016); Greater Columbia (program focused on misdemeanors and low-level felonies, began January, 2017).